-Here you can purchase a combined ticket which covers entry to the museum, transportation to the Nerja caves (more on this next), and access to the actual caves.
+Here you can purchase a combined ticket which covers entry to the museum, the Nerja caves train (more on this next), and access to the actual caves.

 At the museum, you will learn the backstory of the caves as well as a full history Nerja and the surrounding towns.
 Here you’ll also see actual artifacts from inside Cueva de Nerja!

 Taking the Nerja Caves Train

 One of the best parts about visiting the caves in Nerja is getting there!
 The tourist train leaves from Plaza de los Cangrejos Park near the center of Nerja.
 It will take you directly through town and up into the mountains of Andalusia.
 The train ride takes about 15 minutes and provides epic views of the coastline.

 Of course, if you have a car you can drive yourself.
 There is also a regular bus line that drops off near the caves at Nerja.
 However, we totally recommend the train!

 It’s a fun ride and a great deal, especially with the combined ticket.
 In total it took about 3 hours to see the museum, train there, and explore the Nerja Caves in Spain.

 Nerja Caves Tip: Don’t miss the Nerja caves train back!
 The caves close mid-afternoon every day and there is a last train back time.
 A taxi isn’t too expensive but it may put a real damper on your day.